Is your Life Insurance policy subject to inheritance tax?

 By writing the policy in trust, you ensure that the payout goes straight to your beneficiaries, bypassing your taxable estate and providing them with a direct financial benefit.

-If the policy is not set up correctly, the payout could be taxed as part of your estate.
+In summary, if the policy is not set up correctly, the payout could be taxed as part of your estate.

 Therefore, it is crucial to ensure the setup is done correctly to avoid any potential tax implications.